MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet removes an azure_2 Active Directory (azure_2 AD) administrator for azure_2ssNoVersion in the current subscription.
+The **Remove-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet removes an Azure Active Directory (Azure AD) administrator for AzuressNoVersion in the current subscription.

 ## EXAMPLES